 Just make sure you have your membership card with you when out paddling as you may be required to show it to Navigation Officials.

 Clubs using the waterways are required to have a licence for each club boat.
-Your club can purchase additional licences, at a reduced rate, from British Canoeing as part of your club affiliation, rather than buying from the Navigation authorities.
+Your club can purchase waterways licences covering the Canal & River Trust and Environment Agency waterways, at a reduced rate, from British Canoeing as part of your club affiliation, rather than buying from the Navigation authorities.

 Why do you need a licence?